 By providing your email address, you agree to receive email communication from Arootah3.
 Use Lymphatic Massage to Decongest

-As you navigate the autumn and winter seasons, establish a habit of daily lymphatic massage.
-Consider either scheduling a monthly lymphatic massage session at a reputable spa or integrating it into your evening routine.
-By doing so, you proactively optimize your lymphatic system’s function, empowering your body to maintain peak performance and improving your immunity.
+As you navigate the autumn and winter seasons, establish a habit of regular lymphatic massage.
+Consider scheduling a monthly lymphatic massage session at a reputable spa or integrating it into your evening routine.
+By doing so, you proactively optimize your lymphatic system’s function, empowering your body to maintain peak performance and improve your immunity.

 4. Add Immune–Boosting Seasonal Foods to Your Diet

-According to the Mayo Clinic, maintaining optimal immunity requires key vitamins and nutrients, specifically vitamin C, vitamin D, beta carotene, and zinc.
-However, as the temperature drops and we spend less and less time outdoors, it’s common to experience a deficiency in these essential vitamins, particularly vitamin C and D.
+According to the Mayo Clinic, maintaining optimal immunity requires key vitamins and nutrients, specifically vitamin C, vitamin D, beta-carotene, and zinc.
+However, as the temperature drops and we spend less and less time outdoors, it’s common to experience a deficiency in these essential vitamins, particularly vitamins C and D.

-To fortify your immune system, it’s imperative you incorporate immune-boosting seasonal foods into your diet.
-Seasonal foods vary depending on your location but may include apples, mushrooms, pomegranates, sunflower seeds, pumpkin, and sweet potato.
+To help fortify your immune system, incorporate immune-boosting foods into your diet, including apples, mushrooms, pomegranates, sunflower seeds, pumpkin, and sweet potato.

 5. Exercise Daily